dogtagpki/pki/docs/manuals/man1/pki-client.1.md

     --ca-server
 ```

-To modify a certificate's trust attributes in the NSS database:
+To modify a certificate's trust flags in the NSS database:

 ```
 $ pki -d <NSS database location> -c <NSS database password> client-cert-mod <nickname> \
-    --trust <trust attributes>
+    --trust <trust flags>
 ```

 To display a certificate in the NSS database: